 Don’t judge a crib mattress by its cover

 What’s inside a crib mattress matters more than what you see on the outside.
-Don’t make a habit of depending on advice gotten from sales stuff or even from reputable retail stores and convince yourself that they have accurate information about the type of crib mattress you want to buy.
-Even though some mattresses might feel great in the store, they might begin to falter once your baby starts to sleep on it.
+Don’t make a habit of depending on advice gotten from sales staff or even from reputable retail stores and convince yourself that they have accurate information about the type of crib mattress you want to buy.
+Even though some mattresses might feel great in the store, they might begin to falter once your baby starts to sleep on them.
 While in the past innerspring mattresses were known to be more durable than the foam type, that’s not the case nowadays.
-In fact, foam crib mattresses nowadays are much more durable than they were in the past and a high quality foam mattress is still as durable as an innerspring type if it’s used normally as intended.
+In fact, foam crib mattresses nowadays are much more durable than they were in the past and a high-quality foam mattress is still as durable as an innerspring type if it’s used normally as intended.

 Physically go to the stores

-It’s important to go to the stores to be able to get a sense of what a quality crib mattress looks like and how it feels like.
+It’s important to go to the stores to be able to get a sense of what a quality crib mattress looks like and how it feels.
 One important thing to look for is the label.
 According to law, every manufacturer is required to reveal the components used to construct their mattresses.
 You should also be able to know the components of each layer in a crib mattress.
-Avoid buying a crib mattress from a manufacturer who doesn’t reveal the building components of their mattresses using online specifications, displays or in-store information.
-You should also test to see how supportive the mattress is by pushing down with your hands.
+Avoid buying a crib mattress from a manufacturer who doesn’t reveal the building components of their mattresses using online specifications, displays, or in-store information.
+You should also test to see how supportive the mattress is by pushing it down with your hands.
 If the mattress is very supportive your hand should spring right up.
 Ensure you choose a crib mattress that’s harder than you would like it to be since babies require more support than adults for safety purposes.

 Always buy a new crib mattress

-For health and hygienic purposes it’s wise to ensure you buy a brand new crib mattress rather than a used one.
+For health and hygienic purposes, it’s wise to ensure you buy a brand new crib mattress rather than a used one.
 That’s the only way to ensure that the mattress is sanitary.
 With a used crib mattress you won’t know its history in terms of how it was cared for or stored.
-If the used crib mattress wasn’t stored or cleaned up properly, there’s a high chance that mold has grown in it or there’s bacteria festering on its surface from the liquids that were accidentally poured on it such as spit-up or diaper leakage.
+If the used crib mattress wasn’t stored or cleaned up properly, there’s a high chance that mold has grown in it or there are bacteria festering on its surface from the liquids that were accidentally poured on it such as spit-up or diaper leakage.
 To help save on costs, you can buy a brand new crib mattress and use it on your second baby provided it’s still firm and you always keep it clean and store it in a dry place free from moisture.